olgawoschitz/bci-emotiv-pygame-fruitrally/README.md

-# **Pygame memory shopping list.**
+# **Fruit Rally**
+This project demonstrates how to integrate a Brain-Computer-Interface device ([Emotiv](https://www.emotiv.com/)) with a desktop-based Python game implemented with pygame.
+The integration is based on the [Emotiv Cortex API](https://emotiv.gitbook.io/cortex-api/bci) and uses an implementation with the [Twisted framework](https://autobahn.readthedocs.io/en/latest/reference/autobahn.twisted.html) for asynchronous WebSocket interaction.
+With this integration, the game is able to receive mental commands and it can be controlled completely with brain signals from a BCI device.

+Besides, the project can be simulated with a virtual brain wear device (Emotiv) or a keyboard.

+## Game
-This is a simple memory game that works with a keyboard and with Cortex API (Emotiv).
+This is a simple memory game.
 All you have to  do is to remember the shopping list and recall it during the game in the correct order by putting the items into the shopping cart.
 You will have only 7 seconds to memorize the shopping list.
-If you caught the right item, you’ll hear a signal and see the item on the screen right, but if you caught a wrong item, you will get 5 seconds additionally to your score time.
+For collecting items that are not on the list you will get 5 seconds additionally to your score time.
 The goal is to catch all items on your list as fast as possible.

 Since mental command training is quite complicated.
 You can have a strong signal for right-command and a weak signal for left-command, in the game you will get tested on your command power.
 Based on this score you will get specified minimal power of the signal for the move.